-§ Argentine Peso / U.S. dollar
+Argentine Peso / U.S. dollar

-As of December 31, 2017 and 2016 consisting primarily of Argentine Peso-denominated financial, trade, social and fiscal payables at certain Argentine subsidiaries whose functional currency is the U.S. dollar.
-A change of 1% in the ARS/USD exchange rate would have generated a pre-tax gain / loss of \$0.6 million as of December 31, 2017 and 2016.
+As of December 31, 2018 and 2017 consisting primarily of Argentine Peso-denominated financial, trade, social and fiscal payables at certain Argentine subsidiaries whose functional currency is the U.S. dollar.
+A change of 1% in the ARS/USD exchange rate would have generated a pre-tax gain / loss of \$1.9 million and \$0.6 million as of December 31, 2018 and 2017 respectively.

-§ Euro / U.S. dollar
+Euro / U.S. dollar

-As of December 31, 2017 and 2016, consisting primarily of Euro-denominated intercompany liabilities at certain subsidiaries whose functional currency is the U.S. dollar.
-A change of 1% in the EUR/USD exchange rate would have generated a pre-tax gain / loss of \$3.7 million and \$4.1 million as of December 31, 2017 and 2016, respectively, which would have been to a large extent offset by changes in currency translation adjustment included in Tenaris's net equity position.
+As of December 31, 2018 and 2017, consisting primarily of Euro-denominated intercompany liabilities at certain subsidiaries whose functional currency is the U.S. dollar.
+A change of 1% in the EUR/USD exchange rate would have generated a pre-tax gain / loss of \$1.3 million and \$3.7 million as of December 31, 2018 and 2017, respectively, which would have been to a large extent offset by changes in currency translation adjustment included in Tenaris's net equity position.